steelze/mail-tracker/README.md

 The following exceptions may be thrown.
 You may add them to your ignore list in your exception handler, or handle them as you wish.

--   jdavidbakr\MailTracker\Exceptions\BadUrlLink - the base64 decode of the URL parameter failed to return a valid redirect link.
-This may happen if somehow the URL gets truncated or is forged.
+-   jdavidbakr\MailTracker\Exceptions\BadUrlLink - Something went wrong with the url link.
+Either the base 64 encoded url is bad (this only applies to mail sent through version 2.1) or the email hash was not found to apply the link to.

 ## Amazon SES features